Skip to main content

 At the final level of the organisation, there is the domain (which you are responsible for) and its records.
 The nameserver that you select to hold the records of your domain, is called the authoritative name server.
 Meaning that it is this nameserver that holds the "official" records for your domain.

-The DNS protocol describes a lot of different records for different purposes but the most common ones you will work with are A, CNAME, and MX records:
+The DNS protocol describes a lot of different records for different purposes but the most common ones you will work with are A, AAAA, CNAME, TXT and MX records:

 Address (A)